A Switch-Centric In-Network Architecture for Accelerating LLM Inference in Shared-Memory Network: Evaluation

-\textbf{Profiling-Based Compute Simulator.} In TP inference, computation and communication do not overlap and can therefore be simulated independently.
-To evaluate the impact of SCIN on end-to-end LLM inference latency, we build a TensorRT-LLM-based \cite{tensorrtllm} profiling tool to measure single-GPU execution latency for LLaMA-2 models (7B/13B/70B) \cite{llama2} on an H200 GPU under a production-like execution path.
-We collect device-side kernel execution time from TensorRT runtime profiler outputs, excluding CPU launch overhead, to obtain the real compute latency.
-Since each GPU executes the same operators under TP we simulate TP workloads by sharding attention heads and MLP intermediate dimensions according to the TP degree, such that the per-GPU compute load matches practical TP deployments.
+\textbf{Profiling-Based Compute Simulator.} In TP inference, computation and communication typically do not overlap and can therefore be simulated independently.
+To evaluate the impact of SCIN on end-to-end LLM inference latency, we develop a TensorRT-LLM-based profiling tool~\cite{tensorrtllm} to obtain realistic GPU execution latencies.
+We profile LLaMA-2 models (7B, 13B, and 70B)~\cite{llama2} and Mixtral-8$\times$7B~\cite{jiang2024mixtralexperts} on an H200 GPU using a production-like execution path, with both input and output sequence lengths set to 1024 tokens.
+We use batch sizes below 128, representing low-concurrency scenarios in which TP typically achieves lower latency and higher throughput than other parallelization strategies \cite{wang2026moebiusservingmixtureofexpertmodels,tan2025vllmmoe}.
+To emulate TP execution, we shard the attention heads and MLP intermediate dimensions according to the TP size, ensuring that the profiled per-GPU compute latency reflects practical TP deployments.
+We then combine these compute profiles with the simulated communication latency to estimate end-to-end inference performance.